syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Change-the-Mouse-Cursor-for-a-GridControl.md

 # How to Change the Mouse Cursor for a GridControl

+This page explains How to Change the Mouse Cursor for a GridControl and more details.

+## How to Change the Mouse Cursor for a GridControl

 The simplest way is to derive the grid and override OnSetCursor.
 You can add additional checks to narrow down where to set the cursor.

-## How to Change the Mouse Cursor for a GridControl

-This page explains about How to Change the Mouse Cursor for a GridControl and more details.

 {% tabs %}
 {% highlight c# %}